frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/build-instructions.md

 I have fanagled around with a bunch of build options to minimize the final flash size.
 Also, I have removed all instances of `malloc` and `new`.

 The targets named `STM32F051DISCO` or `STM32G071NUCLEO` are meant for the official ST development boards with built-in debuggers.
 The firmware will instantiate a dedicated UART for debugging-printf and CLI.
-The AM32 bootloader is not required for the development boards.
+The AM32 bootloader is not required for the development boards as the linker script has a different flash starting address.

+Helpful debugging constants:

+ * `DEBUG_PRINT` will activate `dbg_printf` statements throughout the code
+ * `DEBUG_EVENTCNT` will activate code that tracks how many times a particular event has occured.
+Get these counts using `uint32_t dbg_evntcnt_get(uint8_t id)` where `id` is one of the `DBGEVNTID_` enum items.
+See `debug_tools.h` for a list
+ * `DEBUG_PINTOGGLE` will cause some pins to change state on certain events, useful for debugging timing using a logic analyzer attached to those pins.

+# Using IDE

+There is a `.cproject` file available to build the development board firmwares, this can be opened with STM32CubeIDE.
+This is useful for using the ST-Link debugger to debug the code.
+It is not meant for building actual ESC firmware.